 Contraception and abortion

-Information about contraception had been restricted, but became increasingly available in the 1960s.
+Information about contraception became increasingly available in the 1960s.
 The female contraceptive pill arrived in 1960, and over time revolutionised control of reproduction.
 Abortions remained difficult to obtain until 1974, when the Auckland Medical Aid Clinic opened.
-From 1977 the Contraception, Sterilisation and Abortion Act controlled access to abortion, and clinics opened in other centres.
+From 1977 the Contraception, Sterilisation, and Abortion Act controlled access to abortion, and clinics opened in other centres.
 It became legal to have an abortion if two certifying consultants (doctors) agreed that continuing the pregnancy would result in serious danger to a woman’s mental or physical health.
 Most abortions in New Zealand are certified on the basis of a serious danger to a woman’s mental health.
 Abortion services are free for pregnant women who are eligible for funded health care.

-In the early 21st century most abortions in New Zealand are certified on the basis of a serious danger to a woman's mental health.
+In the early 21st century most abortions in New Zealand are certified on the basis of serious danger to a woman's mental health.
 Abortion services are free for pregnant women who are eligible for funded health care.
 However, the regulation of abortion continues to be controversial.
 Right to Life New Zealand challenged the Abortion Supervisory Committee’s management of abortion in the courts in 2008.
 A Court of Appeal judgement in 2011 found that the Abortion Supervisory Committee could not review a certifying consultant’s decision and that there was no foetal right to life as Right to Life New Zealand claimed.